pkErbynn/StatlerWaldorfCorp.ES-CQRS-ProximityMonitor/README.md

 # StatlerWaldorfCorp.ES-ProximityMonitor

 The Proximity Monitor application listens for ProximityDetected events.
 This example illustrates how to create a monitor for an event stream emitted by your event processor.
+Using Pubnub messaging, real-time update is sent to a monitor.
+Here, nearby team members can recieve mobile notifications at the same time.

 ### Overview
 Purpose: Demonstrates monitoring an event stream for proximity detection events.